sailscastshq/docs.sailscasts.com/docs/slipway/multi-app.md

 ### Dashboard

 The environment page shows all apps with their status.
-Each app has its own **Deploy** button.
+Click an app name to go to its detail page, where you can use **Slide to Deploy**.

 ## Container Naming